Shopify/web-configs/handbook/Best practices/TypeScript/Project-References.md

 In most large codebases, migrating to Project References in one go is likely, not feasible.
 The migration would have to be done gradually over time.

-We recommend starting out but identifying the leaf nodes in your project's depdency graph.
+We recommend starting out but identifying the leaf nodes in your project's dependency graph.
 These leaf nodes generally include the most widely used parts of your codebase.
 A good place to start might be the `packages/`, `tests/` or `app/utilities`.

 In our experience, we've noticed that some `app/utilties` may be tightly coupled with `tests` utilties, `app` code and `packages/` .
 In some cases even resulting in circular dependencies.
 We suggest you identifying some of the these utilties and extracting them into isolated project references hosted in `packages/@<project>-utilties`.